usu-cidi/qa-update/doc/progress.md

 * Created progress bar and user interface
 * Working on OAuth flow for Box

+### 3.24.23
+* Kept trying to figure out Box auth
+* Created isolated application for that

+### 3.27.23
+* Was able to successfully authorize Box in simple application
+* Successful retrieval of data through complete mock data flow
+*

 ### TODO:
 * Create a very basic shell application to troubleshoot Box with